nmogil/visionairy-app/implementation/CONVEX_IMPLEMENTATION_GUIDE.md

 ### Prerequisites
 - Node.js 18+ installed
 - npm or bun package manager
-- OpenAI API key for image generation
+- FAL AI API key for image generation

 ### Bundle Optimization Requirements
 Before implementing any features, we must establish performance budgets and optimization strategies to prevent bundle bloat.
 Your current bundle is **826KB** (65% over the 500KB warning), so optimization is critical from the start.